Miskiyu/DATA2410-1-23V-Datanettverk-og-skytjenester-Portfolio1/README.md

 The client has five other command-line options:

-    -f, --format           specifies the format for the output (B, KB or MB) -b, --bind             specifies the IP address to bind to -p, --port             specifies the port number to use -i, --interval         specifies the time interval (in seconds) between data transmissions -t, --time             specifies the total time (in seconds) to run the test
+    -f, --format           specifies the format for the output (B, KB or MB) -I, --serverip         specifies the ip address of the server -p, --port             specifies the port number to use -i, --interval         specifies the time interval (in seconds) between data transmissions -t, --time             specifies the total time (in seconds) to run the test